 Impacts of Reduced Oxygen Levels

-The consequences of ocean deoxygenation are far-reaching and can lead to a decline in biodiversity, altered species distributions, and disrupted webs.
+The consequences of ocean deoxygenation are far-reaching and can lead to a decline in biodiversity, altered species distributions, and disrupted food webs.
 Areas of the ocean where oxygen levels have dropped significantly, known as “dead zones,” are particularly concerning.
 In these hypoxic zones, most marine life cannot survive, resulting in a loss of habitat and a decrease in the overall productivity of the ecosystem.
 Species that are unable to move to areas with higher oxygen levels face extinction, which can have a ripple effect throughout the food chain.

 Reduced oxygen levels can also lead to the proliferation of certain species over others, potentially leading to imbalances in the ecosystem.
 For example, jellyfish, which are more tolerant of lower oxygen conditions, may thrive and outcompete other marine animals for resources.
 This shift in species dominance can alter the ecological balance and affect the availability of resources for higher trophic level organisms, including fish that are important for commercial and subsistence fishing.